janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 are small when observed at typical client resynchronization intervals.

-Rereading the entire data store and analyzing the response for changes is a an inefficient mechanism for synchronization.
+Rereading the entire data store and analyzing the response for changes is an inefficient mechanism for synchronization.
 This document specifies an extension to NETCONF that allows clients and servers to keep synchronized with a much smaller data exchange and without any need for servers to store information about the clients.